Skip to content

 What is a synthetic pearl?

-One of the most famous imitation pearls out there is the Mallorcan pearl or Majorica pearl, created with a glass core and varnished with an organic compound.
+One of the most famous imitation pearls out there is the Majorca pearl or Majorica pearl, created with a glass core and varnished with an organic compound.
 You can read more information about these pearls here.

 You can also look at the temperature , cultured pearls tend to be cooler to the touch.